-• Press the ACCEPT menu button on the display to save the number.
+• Press # to save the number.

-NOTE: To dial outside telephone numbers without first selecting an outgoing line, enter the Outgoing Call access code (default is 3) before the outside telephone number.
+NOTE: To dial outside telephone numbers without first selecting an outgoing line, enter the Outgoing access code (default is 8) before the outside telephone number.

 To erase a Station Speed-Dial name and/or number: